MAGNIFICENT ISLES OF SICILY

 Close to Palermo, Sicily’s capital city, lies Ustica.
-The majority of this island’s land is part of a natural reserve so just imagine the beauty that awaits there.
-The ancient summit of a 100,000-year-old inactive volcano is the base of the small island, leaving the terrain rocky and with a stunning view along the whole perimeter of the Tyrrhenian Sea.
-This is a great island for snorkeling!
+The majority of this island is part of a natural reserve so it is completely untouched.
+The ancient summit of a 100,000 year old inactive volcano is the base of the small island, leaving the terrain rocky and providing a stunning view of the whole perimeter of the Tyrrhenian Sea.
+This is also a great island for snorkeling!

-This is the largest of all the islands of Sicily.
-When traveling here, you are sure to be amazed by the mortuary temples and the Parco Archeologico dei Sesi, all on the northwest area.
-This island is famous for very cubic architecture and also its dammusi, small stone structures that are used to rent for spending the night.
-It’s a must have on the bucket list.
-The coasts are mainly very rocky here due to the island being built by volcanic activity.
-This island has its own airport also, so it’s fairly convenient to get to!
+This is the largest of all the islands near Sicily.
+When traveling here, you should visit the mortuary temples and the Parco Archeologico dei Sesi, all found in the northwest.
+This island is famous for a cubic architectural style and also for its dammusi, small stone structures that can be rented for a night.
+The coasts are mainly rocky here due to the island being built by volcanic activity.
+This island also has its own airport, so it’s fairly convenient to visit!

-Close to Africa, is the group of small islands known as Pelagie.
-Lempedusa is the main island of the group and also the largest.
-It has it’s own airport so getting there is easy.
-It’s well-equipped with amazing beaches.
-Visit Isola dei Conigli, Cala Croce, or Guitgia to experience the most magnificent coast.
-Close to Lampedusa is an islands called Lampione.
+The Pelagie is a group of small islands close to Africa.
+Lampedusa is the main island of the group and also the largest.
+It has its own airport so getting there is easy and its equipped with amazing beaches.
+Visit Isola dei Conigli, Cala Croce, or Guitgia to experience the most magnificent coasts.
+Close to Lampedusa is an island called Lampione.
 It’s uninhabited – talk about a quiet vacation!
 However, if you want slightly more people and options without much more noise, check out Linosa.
-This island has around only 100 people living there and is best recognized for its fresh fig trees and beaches of deep, dark colors.
+This island has only around 500 people living there and is known for its fresh fig trees and beaches of deep, dark colors.

-With only two islands equipped with an airport connecting them with mainland Italy, plan to travel a lot by boat.
-It’s well-worth island hopping off the coast of Sicily from the rocky and sandy beaches to unique hiking paths, from crowded vacation spots to secluded, uninhabited lands, there’s nothing you are searching for that you won’t find in one of these islands.
+With only two islands equipped with an airport connecting them to mainland Italy, plan to travel a lot by boat.
+All of these are worth visiting if you’re in Sicily for their rocky and sandy beaches and unique hiking paths.
+From crowded vacation spots to secluded, uninhabited lands, there’s nothing you won’t find in one of these islands.